vishak798/ML-Projects/Fake-News-Detection/README.md

 - pandas>=0.19
 - regex>=2020.6.8

+## Dataset Used

+- Corona_fake_news Dataset in csv

 ## Data Processing Steps

 - Convert data to lower-case
 - Remove punctuation
 - Perform TF-IDF operation.

+## Model used for training

+- Support Vector Machine
+- Used GridSearchCV to find the right parameters

+## Results

+- Accuracy of 93%